Agency ruling delivers big setback to Okefenokee mining plan

 Associated Press

 SAVANNAH, Ga.
-(AP) — A federal agency delivered a big setback Friday to a company’s controversial plan to mine near the edge of the Okefenokee Swamp and its vast wildlife refuge.
+(AP) — A federal agency has delivered a big setback to a company’s controversial plan to mine near the edge of the Okefenokee Swamp and its vast wildlife refuge.

 Scientists have warned that mining close to the swamp’s bowl-like rim could damage its ability to hold water.
 They urged the Army Corps of Engineers to deny the project a permit.
 But the agency declared in 2020 it no longer had that authority after regulatory rollbacks under then-President Donald Trump narrowed the types of waterways qualifying for protection under the Clean Water Act.